sareetb/urp_ext/README.md

 1. Wait for the deployment to finish.
 Once finished you will be given your ***URL***

-1. Click on "Run URP" to manually run the queries and create tables for the first time.
+1. Click on "Run Queries" to manually run the queries and create tables for the first time.
 The queries are then scheduled to run daily automatically

 1. Wait a few minutes and click "Create Dashboard".
-This will create your own private copy of the URP dashboard.
+This will create your own private copy of the App Reporting Pack dashboard.
 Change your dashboard's name and save it's URL or bookmark it.

 ## Disclaimer